-2.2.7 Fair value measurement
+2.2.6 Fair value measurement

-The Foundation measures financial instruments and non-financial assets such as quoted equities, at fair value at each year end.
+The Foundation measures financial instruments such as quoted equities, at fair value at each year end.
 Also, fair values of financial instruments measured at amortised cost are disclosed in the notes.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: